q-litzler/Hydrodynamic-Simulation/README.md

 `make` or `make all`

-Compiles and link the sources.
+Compile and link the sources.

 `make clean`